The market for electric mobility has grown rapidly, with around 2,1 million cars sold in 2018.What are the drivers and how green are e-cars really?

 Electromobility in an international comparison

-According to the Center of Automotive Management (CAM), new registrations of e-cars in Germany are rising to around 68.000, which corresponds to an increase of 26%.
-The market share climbed from 1,6% to 2,0%, with the share of pure e-cars and plug-in hybrids almost balanced (53: 47 percent).
-Thus, Germany stands with its e-fleet worldwide on 4 for new registrations and is next to Norway one of the pioneers for Europe.
-Subsidies for the purchase of electric models as well as support programs for innovation and technology are intended to bring the fleet to 1 million in 2022 and 6 million in 2030, said Chancellor Angela Merkel.
+According to the Center of Automotive Management (CAM), new registrations of e-cars in Germany have risen to around 68.000, which corresponds to an increase of 26%.
+The market share climbed from 1,6% to 2,0%, with the share of pure e-cars and plug-in hybrids almost evenly balanced (53:47 percent).
+This means that Germany ranks fourth with its e-fleet worldwide for new registrations and is one of the pioneers in Europe alongside Norway.
+Subsidies for the purchase of electric models as well as funding programs for innovation and technology should bring the fleet to 4 million in 1 and 2022 million in 6, according to Chancellor Angela Merkel.

 "From Production Hell to Logistic Hell".
 What is behind the testimony of Tesla CEO Elon Musk?